-The word ‘Threat’ (Noun) refers to a declaration or indication of an intention to cause harm, danger, or trouble.
-In this guide, you’ll explore the full meaning, definition, origins, synonyms, antonyms, and real-life usage of the word ‘Threat’ perfect for understanding both its serious and metaphorical implications.
+The word ‘Threat’ (noun) refers to a declaration or indication that someone intends to cause harm, danger, or trouble.
+In this guide, you’ll explore the full meaning, definition, origins, synonyms, antonyms, and real-life usage of the word ‘Threat’ so you can understand both its literal and metaphorical implications.

 Threat Explained in Depth